mandli/surge-examples/ida/readme.md

 (https://www.nhc.noaa.gov/data/tcr/AL092021_Ida.pdf)

 ## General Code Execution Guide
 If running this example, download setrun.py, setplot.py, and Makefile to the appropriate directory.
 Execute `$ make all` or `$ make .plots` to compile the code, run the simulation, and plot the results.
 If problems will be encountered, please refer to <a href="http://www.clawpack.org/quick_surge.html" target="_blank">Storm Surge Guide</a> for possible solutions.
-(Approximate runtime for this example on Monterey quad-Core intel core: 1 hour 10 min)

 ## Topography & Bathymetry Data
 Topography data can be obtained from: